Last updated on 5th December 2022

 And use it as a tool to communicate remotely, on the record, keeping chats and conversations in one simple place…

-Take it for a test-drive: an individual account is free to sign up, and – if you feel it’s right for you – you can then invite your teammates, freelancers and clients.
+Take it for a test-drive: it’s free to get started and – if you feel it’s right for you – you can then invite your teammates, freelancers and clients.